wentallout/wentallout/README.md

 Three phases: Research, Plan, Implement.

 - Research step: Understand how the system works, find all relevant files, explore causes of XYZ bug.
-Output: 9:24
 - Plan step: outline the exact implementation steps, include file names, lines and snippets, explicit about testing steps
 - Implement step: Go write the code.
 "If properly planned, the implementation is easy and expected."
 Keep context under 40%